Skip to Content

 Eating your sunscreen is actually a proven way to protect your skin.
 A study of more than 600 people eating the way the Skin Cancer Foundation suggested decreased their melanoma incidence compared to others who did not follow this health-boosting approach [2].

-Whether you choose one of the many safe options for sunscreen on the market these days, or test out a more natural approach (such as some of the DIY methods that use coconut oil as a base), simply being aware and mindful that some sun is essential and it needn’t be avoided like the plague is a great starting point.
-Start by eating a healthy diet, and getting just 10-30 minutes of unprotected time in the sun a day to reap the benefits of sunlight without damaging your skin.
+There are many safe options for sunscreen on the market these days, or you can test out a more natural approach to sunscreen, such as a DIY method using coconut oil as a base.
+Just remember that some sun is essential for your health and it you don’t need to avoid it like the plague to protect your skin.
+Start by eating a healthy diet and getting just 10-30 minutes of unprotected time in the sun a day to reap the benefits of sunlight without damaging your skin.

 If you are prone to sunburn, be sure to wear longer clothing to cover more of your skin or sit in the shade.
 You are still able to absorb some vitamin D because the UV rays can bounce off the area around you and hit the exposed parts of your body.
 You know your body best, so take the precautions you may need in the sun!